What is campus climate?

 Perceptions of institutional policies, procedures, and training in compliance with Title IX (sexual assault and harassment)

 When will the survey open?

-The surveys will launch the third week in January with subsequent reminders.
+The surveys will launch the second week in February with subsequent reminders.

 Who can take the survey?

 The surveys will be sent to the following: